florisdenhengst/website/content/teaching/_index.md

 I have previously been involved in organising the [Reinforcement Learning Summer School](https://rlsummerschool.com/), read more in this [blog post](http://localhost:1313/posts/reinforcement-learning-summer-school/).

 For a (historical) over of Bsc. and Msc. thesis I have served as supervised, see below.
+In case you are interested in my vision on supervision, see this [blog post](/posts/student_supervision/) for some of my notes.

 ## Msc theses
 ### 2024